Move it or Lose it!

 SQ Active's mission is to help people stay active.
-I support individuals, particularly women approaching midlife and beyond, to be fitter, healthier and stronger so they can be fit and fabulous forever.
+I support individuals, particularly women approaching midlife and beyond, to be fitter, healthier and stronger so they can be fit, active and fabulous forever.

 One in four adults in England is classed as physically inactive.
 This means they failed to achieve 30 minutes of moderate intensity physical activity over the course of the week.
 This puts them at a much greater risk of chronic diseases including heart disease, type 2 diabetes and high blood pressure.